Librarika/manual/docs/cataloging.md

 Smart add method lets you easily add book's information from the Internet.
 All you need is the ISBN number to catalog a new book.

-Note: Please treat this smart add method as an added advantage feature, not a complete replacement of `Manual Add` method.
+Note: Please treat this smart add method as an added feature, not a complete replacement of the `Manual Add` method.

 To use this method, please follow the below steps:

-* Please go the `Dashboard -> Catalogs -> Catalog Items` section.
+* Please go to the `Dashboard -> Catalogs -> Catalog Items` section.
-* Click on the `Smart Add` button on the top of the section.
+* Click on the `Smart Add` button.

 	![Media edit form](img/media-smart-add-form.png)

-* Enter the ISBN number of the book you want add to your catalog.
+* Enter the ISBN number of the book you want to add to your catalog.
-* Change the barnch and category if necessary.
+* Select the branch under which the book to be added.
+* Specify a category under which the book to be added.
 * Click the `Auto save` button.
-* System will automatically find the matching book in the Internet and add to your catalog.
+* System will automatically find the matching book from the Internet and add to your catalog.
-* If successful, system will show a confirmation message with the link to view link to the item detail page.
+* If successful, system will show a confirmation message with the title and view page link.

 Related information: